VaiNav06/GameInterface/README.md

 	python train_ppo.py

 •	The agent will learn by playing the game repeatedly and improving over time.
-•	Trained models will be saved in the models/ directory.
+•	Trained models will be saved.

 # Testing a Trained Agent